 $ git push -u gitHub master

-Step 8: Pull your theme to RAIDBOXES
+Step 8: Load your theme in Raidboxes

 Just like adding your GitHub repository as a remote repository to push your own theme into GitHub, we're now going to add GitHub as a remote and pull that theme from the GitHub repository.